Finnish Air Force: HX Fighter Program

-In December 2015 the Finnish MoD sent a letter to Britain, France, Sweden and the US informing them that the fighter project had been launched in the Defence Forces.
+In December 2015, the Finnish MoD sent a letter to Britain, France, Sweden and the US informing them that the fighter project had been launched in the Defence Forces.
 The request for information concerning the HX Fighter Program was sent in April 2016.
 Responses were received from all five participants in November 2016.
 The official Request for Quotation was sent in the spring of 2018.
 The goal is to start the fighter candidates’ environmental testing in Finland in 2019.
 The buying decision took place in 2021.

 On 10 December 2021, it was announced that Lockheed Martin F-35A Lightning II was the winner of the HX program.
-It was also revealed that both Rafale and Typhoon had not gone through to the final round.
+It was also revealed that neither the Dassault Rafale, Saab JAS 39 Gripen nor the Eurofighter Typhoon had gone through to the final round.